Reproduction-A

 • Petal

-The stamen is the male reproductive organ of a flower and produces pollen grains.
+The stamen is the male reproductive organ of a flower, consisting of the anther (which produces pollen) and the filament (which supports the anther).

 Q6.
 Which part of a flower is the female reproductive organ?